sightsdev/.github/CONTRIBUTING.md

 ## Code of conduct

-Here at S.A.R.T., we like to promote the ideals of a safe and healthy open source community.
+Here at Sights, we like to promote the ideals of a safe and healthy open source community.
 You can read our code of conduct [here](CODE_OF_CONDUCT.md).

 Thanks,
-The Semi-Autonomous Rescue Team
+The Sights Core Development Team